lenoraporter/ember-data-notes/README.md

-2. Back in his Index route `index.js`, instead of returning `products`, he used the fetch function.
+2. Back in his Index route `index.js`, instead of returning `products` (from the `data/products.js` file), he used the fetch function to fetch from the public api.

 Before: